cgat-developers/ruffus/doc/tutorials/simple_tutorial/step1_follows.rst

     .. note::

-        :term:`decorator`\ s are ways to tag or mark out functions.
+        python :term:`decorator`\ s are ways to tag or mark out functions.

         They start with a ``@`` prefix and take a number of parameters in parenthesis.